Mnux9/mnux9.github.io/posts/README.md

 # 5 channel I2C PWM switch
 <img src="../assets/images/I2C PWM/IMG_1627.jpg"
      alt="Markdown Monster icon"
-     style="float: left; margin-right: 10px; width:100%" /><br>
+     style="float: left; margin-right: 10px; width:100%" />

 ### Overview
 This board connects over a the two wire I2C bus and provides a 5 PWM low side switches.
-This can be handy if you are running low on GPIO (eg. ESP8266) or just want a simple solution.<br>
+This can be handy if you are running low on GPIO (eg. ESP8266) or just want a simple solution.